AIE Executive Team

 Jyoti is passionate about people and educational organisations achieving their best.
 She firmly believes that a unified, fun-loving team can negotiate any terrain!
 She joined AIE in July 2020 and looks forward to contributing to the organisation.

 Nick has 15 years’ Information Technology experience across a range of industries including Internet companies, Real Estate and Managed Information Technology Service Providers.
-Nick is the Service Desk and Support Team Lead for the Academy of Interactive Entertainment Ltd (AIE) and is involved in the day-to-day technical operations and contributes towards the strategic planning of the internal Information Technology department.
+Nick is the IT Service Delivery Manager for the Academy of Interactive Entertainment Ltd (AIE) and is involved in the day-to-day technical operations and contributes towards the strategic planning of the internal Information Technology department.

 Nick believes businesses should focus on delivering their core products and services whilst receiving a seamless and integrated technology experience.
 Nick enjoys providing a structured and friendly work environment that is conducive to staff being able to achieve their full technical potential.